W o m e n ' s C y c l i n g

 Cat 4 Road Race Clinic 2016

 Coaching clinics are sponsored by the WSBA at early season races specifically to help cat 4 women build their racing skills and understanding.
 Upper-category women racers will carefully watch the race from the lead car and follow cars and then offer post-race feedback on the elements of the race, including team tactics, bike handling, and other components that make up the race.
-The 2015 schedule of clinic dates and leaders (who will enlist help from their teammates so racers hear multiple viewpoints) is under development but is likely to include the second and third races in the Mason Lake series (March 22, 2015) when Sarah Carroll and some of her SCCA/Starbucks teammates will offer their coaching and racing advice before and after the race.
+The 2015 schedule of clinic dates and leaders (who will enlist help from their teammates so racers hear multiple viewpoints) is under development.
+The first clinic date to be secured is the last event in the Mason Lake series (March 22, 2015) when Sarah Carroll and some of her SCCA/Starbucks teammates will offer their coaching and racing advice before and after the race.

-Cat 4 women should watch for information posted at these races and/or announced on the start line for the exact location and time for these free clinics, which will be held immediately after the race finish.
+Cat 4 women should watch for information posted at the race and/or announced on the start line for the exact location and time for the free clinic, which will be held immediately after the race finish.
 The Mason Lake venue has a great community center (between the finish and start lines) for this indoor clinic; be sure to bring some extra cash for soup, hot cider, and other treats.